 Precision is how many useful search returns are delivered versus the number that are not relevant to the customer.
 In other words, how many of the results are true positives vs. false positives?

-For example, looking at a customer search for “black boots” on an e-commerce site, if the results show ten different products, six of which are black boots, two of which are brown boots, one of which is black shoes, and one of which is brown socks, then the precision is 6 out of 10 or 60%.
+For example, looking at a search for “black boots” on an e-commerce site, if the results show ten different products, six of which are black boots, two of which are brown boots, one of which is black shoes, and one of which is brown socks, then the precision is 6 out of 10 or 60%.

-For example, If there are twenty products relevant to the “black boots” search query, but the system only returns sixteen, then the recall is 16 out of 20 or 80%.
+For example, If there are ten products relevant to the “black boots” search query, but the system only returns eight, then the recall is 80%.

 To get a general metric for precision and recall, consider manually running 50-100 searches on your site and measuring the values based on the results you get.

 There are a few ways to improve precision.
 The easiest is to remove fields that contain a lot of “noise” from being indexed by your search engine.
-For instance, in the example above, brown socks might be showing up in a search for “black boots” because their description might include a statement like, “These pair well with many kinds of shoes, from white flats to black boots.”
+For instance, in the example above, brown socks might be showing up in a search for “black boots” because their description might include something like, “These pair well with many kinds of shoes, from white flats to black boots.”
 Removing the “description” field from your search engine will prevent this problem from occurring.